 Best Running Shell Jackets

 Arcteryx Trino Jacket.
 We had to include an Arcteryx on the list, even though they tend to run expensive.
 At $225, the Trino is not even the top-of-the-line from Arcteryx but we think it is an excellent jacket for many.
 This can double as a ski shell or mountain jacket, but we have use it as a running jacket and it performs extremely well.
 The Gore-Tex shell give it good water-resistance and excellent wind proofing qualities.
 The collar is very comfortable with a soft-brushed fabric, and we love the reliable drawstrings and zippers.
 One thing that Arcteryx does better than anyone else is putting pockets on garments in a way that keeps them very sleek and form-fitting.
 The Trino has four pockets, but you would never know it unless you have something bulky in one of them.
-At $225, it is not the cheapest shell out there, but we can tell you that it will look like brand new in 5 years and you will be happy with it.
+It is not the cheapest shell out there, but we can tell you that it will look like brand new in 5 years and you will be happy with it.
+Find here.

 Patagonia Houdini Shell.
 In the category of “pure windbreaker”, the Patagonia Houdini does a nice job of being an ultra-lightweight garment that can keep the light rain or snow off of you, and the wind out.
 Patagonia has done lots of research on how to pack the best wind-and-water-resistance into a light shell, and the Houdini seems to be pretty close to nailing it.
 While we’d like to see pockets on this jacket, it is really meant to be a pure shell — roll it up into a tiny little ball when you aren’t using it, and throw it on when the rain or wind begin.
 Probably meant for lite drizzle more than heavy rains.
 The only complaint was from some of our heavier testers, who said that the slim-form fit was a little too constricting for them.
 At $99, it is priced right to be the shell in your collection.

 Salomon Bonatti Jacket.
 This shell from Salomon, the famous maker of downhill ski gear, is a tough shell that is all about performance.
 It may not have the same sleek look as some of the others on this list, but it is a very rugged jacket that we would trust in difficult conditions.
 Its waterproof nylon exterior is probably second only to the Rain Runner in terms of protecting you in a downpour, and the range-of-motion is probably better.
 Additionally, the tuck-in hook is a nice touch given the need to keep your entire torso dry.
 We like the windproof qualities of the jacket, and think that Salomon did a nice job with this overall, especially for runners who need a shell that can keep potentially heavier moisture out.
-At $165, it is priced about right for the high quality that you get.
+It is priced about right for the high quality that you get.
+Find it here.

 Once you have your jacket in hand, one tip: Read the care instructions!
 These jackets should last you for many, many years, assuming that you take care of them well.
 That means storing them in the right environment, and, most importantly, washing and drying them in the right way.
 These jackets have high price tags, but if you care for them well, they will be a great investment as well.